solitonmedic/Checkpoint/scripts/citrahold.md

 ## Notes and limitations

-- Checkpoint may need to be restarted after a download before its current backup list displays the new folder.
-The files are still written to the SD card.
 - Removing `citrahold.vault` removes the saved Citrahold configuration, credentials, passphrase state, mappings, and cached remote IDs from the script's point of view.
 Back up the vault first if it may be needed.